MichaelCade/stock-demo/README.md

 ## Recovery
 Our mission-critical database is now in theory showing us wrong data, we managed to get the new item in with the correct stock levels but we accidently changed the values of stock within our database.
 The issue here is only found when you know that this data has been wrongly implemented or someone checks the stock levels, which could be weeks/months in the future.

 We can use Kasten K10 to get our data back from when this issue took place.
+This process will be the same regardless if you are using the code changes or branches.

 ## Resolving the code

+If you are using the branch method then in ArgoCD you can change the branch to v3 to simulate this stage you do not need to delete or remove anything.

 After the recovery we will need to remove our `new-stock-job.yaml` so that we do not alter wrongly the stock value of some products.